-James L. Buizer, Chair
+James L. Buizer, Former Chair

-Before joining the UA in the fall of 2011, Jim was Science Policy Advisor to Arizona State University (ASU) President Michael M. Crow, and Executive Director for Strategic Institutional Transformation in the Office of the President, where he led the formulation and establishment of the University-wide Global Institute of Sustainability (GIOS) and its School of Sustainability launched fall 2006 as the first of its kind in the world.
+Before joining the UA in the fall of 2011, Jim was Senior Policy Advisor to Arizona State University (ASU) President Michael M. Crow, and Executive Director for Strategic Institutional Transformation in the Office of the President, where he led the formulation and establishment of the University-wide Global Institute of Sustainability (GIOS) and its School of Sustainability launched fall 2006 as the first of its kind in the world.
 He maintains an appointment as Senior Sustainability Scientist at ASU.

 Prior to ASU, Jim was Director of the Climate and Societal Interactions Office at the National Oceanic and Atmospheric Administration (NOAA) in Washington, D.C., where he established and led the Agency’s integrated, multidisciplinary climate research and applications programs, including the RISA and IRI.
 Jim also led the U.S. Government review of the Third Assessment Report of the Intergovernmental Panel on Climate Change (IPCC), which received the 2007 Nobel Peace Prize.